robblanco/robblanco.github.io/index.md

 I was advised by [Dale Miller](http://www.lix.polytechnique.fr/Labo/Dale.Miller/) working in the ERC [ProofCert](https://team.inria.fr/parsifal/proofcert/) project.

-The grand unifying theme, and pragmatic motivation, is an ambition that I am convinced is both lofty and realistic: this is the need for trust and correctness — in theorems as in the entire pantheon of formalizable artifacts, with software as *primus inter pares* in today's world — and a discipline that treats these as first-class abstractions.
+A grand unifying theme and pragmatic motivation of my research is an ambition that I am convinced is both lofty and realistic: this is the need for trust (which encompasses a notion of security) and correctness — in theorems as in the entire pantheon of formalizable artifacts, with software as *primus inter pares* in today's world — and a discipline that treats these as first-class abstractions.